seL4/docs/Suggested_projects.md

 # Suggested Projects

-After trying the existing projects (especially [[Getting started|seL4 test suite]]) a good way to learn the intricacies of programming on top of seL4 is to do the exercise in the
+After trying the existing projects (especially those listed on [Getting started](Getting_started)) a good way to learn the intricacies of programming on top of seL4 is to do the exercises in the
 [UNSW Advanced
 Operating Systems course](http://www.cse.unsw.edu.au/~cs9242/current/).